-The Gulf Council is responsible for fishery resources in federal waters of the Gulf of Mexico.
-These waters extend to 200 nautical miles offshore from the nine-mile seaward boundary of the Florida and Texas, and the three-mile seaward boundary of the Alabama, Mississippi, and Louisiana; however, a bill signed by the U.S. President in December 2016 extended the seaward boundary of state waters for Alabama, Mississippi, and Louisiana to nine miles until October 2016.
+The Gulf Council is responsible for fishery resources in federal waters of the Gulf.
+These waters extend to 200 nautical miles offshore from the seaward boundaries of west Florida to Key West, Alabama, Mississippi, Louisiana, and Texas, and those boundaries have been defined by law.
 The Council consists of 17 voting members: 11 public members appointed by the Secretary; one each from the fishery agencies of Texas, Louisiana, Mississippi, Alabama, and Florida; and one from NOAA Fisheries.
+Non-voting members include representatives of the U.S. Fish and Wildlife Service (USFWS), U.S. Coast Guard (USCG), and Gulf States Marine Fisheries Commission (GSMFC).